 Sleep is that golden chain that ties health and our bodies together. - Thomas Dekker (1572–1632), Elizabethan poet and dramatist

 There is so much truth in this proverb.
 Getting a good amount of rest at night is essential for the human body.
 During this time we’re not only recovering physically but also mentally.
 But that does not mean that our brain is inactive during that time.
-It is processing all informations that are received during the day so they can put into our memory 1.
-Maybe you’ve experienced it yourself, after a good amount of sleep, your mind is rearranged and thoughts are clearer.
+It is processing all the information that is received during the day so that it can store it in our memory.1 Maybe you’ve experienced it yourself, after a good amount of sleep, your mind is rearranged and thoughts are clearer.
 That’s why we prefer to make decisions after sleeping on it a night.

 However, the quality and quantity of sleep can be impaired by nutrient deficiencies and surpluses.
-For example, fixing a vitamin D deficiency has been shown to improve sleep quality, but high blood values mkay even impair subjective sleep quality 3.
-You may optimise your nightly rest period by optimising your nutrient status.4
+For example, fixing a vitamin D deficiency has been shown to improve sleep quality3, but high blood values may even impair subjective sleep quality.
+You may optimize your nightly rest period by optimizing your nutrient status.4

 The link between stress and sleep

-We’re living in a fast-paced society and a lot of people are suffering mental and/or physical stress because of that.
-However, a well balanced nutrition and sensible supplementation can help you to cope with increased stress in order to make your day-to-day life easier and prevent from sleepless nights and burn-out.
+We’re living in a fast-paced society and a lot of people are suffering from mental and/or physical stress because of that.
+However, a well-balanced nutrition and sensible supplementation can help you to cope with increased stress in order to make your day-to-day life easier and prevent from sleepless nights and burn-out.

-Stress is directly linked to sleep because a healthy sleep helps us to recover from stressors, like high work demand, social stress and high physical activity.
-Too much stress also impairs our sleep by inability to calm down our body and mind.
-So these two aspects go hand in hand when it comes to optimising them.5
+Stress is directly linked to sleep because a healthy sleep helps us to recover from stressors, like high work demand, social stress, and high physical activity.
+Too much stress also impairs our sleep by the inability to calm down our body and mind.
+So these two aspects go hand in hand when it comes to optimizing them.
+5

 1 Rasch, B. and Born, J., 2013.
 About Sleep9s Role in Memory.
 Physiological reviews, 93(2), pp.681-766.